jungerm2/webservices/README.md

 Available tasks:

-  apt-update                                          (apt) Update and upgrade system configure-homer (config-homer)                      Fetch and add apikey to homer dashboard for *arr apps configure-plex (config-plex)                        Claim plex server, see: `https://www.plex.tv/claim/` configure-transmission (config-transmission)        Upload transmission's `settings.json` to host
+  apt-update                                          (apt) Update and upgrade system backup                                              Run all backup subtasks backup-arrs                                         Copy remote *arr backup directories to `backup/` backup-code-server                                  Make a backup of code-server data backup-gluetun                                      Make a backup of gluetun data backup-homer                                        Make a backup of homer data backup-ombi                                         Make a backup of ombi data backup-pihole                                       Make a backup of pihole data backup-plex                                         Make a backup of plex data while skipping cache data backup-tautulli                                     Make a backup of tautulli data backup-transmission                                 Make a backup of transmission data backup-wireguard                                    Make a backup of wireguard data configure-homer (config-homer)                      Fetch and add apikey to homer dashboard for *arr apps configure-plex (config-plex)                        Claim plex server, see: `https://www.plex.tv/claim/` configure-transmission (config-transmission)        Upload transmission's `settings.json` to host